 The CNA shall monitor the total quantity of NPA 600 NXX Codes that are assigned, reserved, and pending assignment or return, and NXX Code forecasts that are provided by Code Applicants and Holders using Form A Part A-2 Canadian NPA 600 NXX Code Request / Return / Information Change / NXX Forecast.

-The CNA shall advise the CSCN and the CRTC when the total quantity of Codes that are assigned, reserved, or pending assignment exceeds 80 or the total of NXX Codes forecasted to be required in four years time exceeds 160.
-The total quantities shall not include any Codes that were assigned and are pending return or reclaim.
-When reporting that one of the above thresholds has been reached, the CNA shall also report the current quantities of assigned and reserved Codes and the aggregate quantities of forecasted Codes and Codes pending assignment.

-If and when the CNA advises the CRTC and the CSCN that one of the above thresholds has been reached, the CSCN and the CNA shall review the situation and prepare a consensus report outlining the appropriate option from the following list to be used for NPA 600 NXX Code forecasting.
+If and when the CNA advises the CRTC and the CSCN that the quantity of available numbers is exhausting, the CSCN and the CNA shall review the situation and prepare a consensus report outlining the appropriate option from the following list to be used for NPA 600 NXX Code forecasting.
 This report shall be forwarded to the CRTC, via CISC, for Commission approval.

 The forecasting options are: